Preparing your company for sale

 Working towards an exit after many years of running your business can be a stressful process which can impact on family and business life.
 There are a number of considerations when selling your business - deals are complex, drawn out affairs involving due diligence, intense negotiations, countless documents, late nights and personal and professional sacrifice.

-In this the sixth in a series of articles, Weightmans’ Owner Managed Business Group explore the ways in which business owners can maximise the value of their business on a sale and provide practical tips and guidance on how to develop an exit strategy and navigate the sale process.
+Kieran Donovan explores the ways in which business owners can prepare their business for sale, maximise the value of their business on a sale and provides practical tips and guidance on how to develop an exit strategy and navigate the sale process.

 Planning and experience is key to a successful outcome

-Planning as far in advance as possible is essential as poor preparation can lead to an enormous waste of time, effort, energy and money.
-It’s much better to be on the front foot and take your business to the market on your terms rather than wait for an unsolicited approach when your business may not be in its best state to sell.
+In a post COVID-19 world buyers will be more selective and opportunistic about which opportunities to target and spend time on.
+This more targeted approach will mean that sell-side corporate finance advisers will need to run different processes from those they ran pre COVID-19, spending more time identifying the right pool of potential buyers and working with them much more collaboratively so every party to the transaction can see the value in progressing it.
+Planning as far in advance as possible will therefore be essential as poor preparation can lead to an enormous waste of time, effort, energy and money.
+It’s much better to be on the front foot and take your business to the market on your terms rather than wait for an unsolicited or hostile approach when your business may not be in its best state to sell.

-Experience is also key so take advice from specialist corporate lawyers and corporate finance accountants who know what they are doing, who can add value to the process and protect you from risk.
+Experience is also key, more so than ever before, so take advice from specialist corporate lawyers and corporate finance accountants who know what they are doing, who can add value to the process and protect you from risk.
 Doing so will mean that you have a much better chance of making the process run as smoothly as possible, maximising the benefits of the sale for you, your business and your family.

 Appoint the right team